Ryan-B1yth/project-2/README.md

   - To see the map be updated with more locations over time, perhaps separated into larger, main locations, and smaller, world-building locations.

 - Site owner goals:
-  - To provide a fun, interactive, informative map depicting the world of Game of Thrones, and continue to update the map with more locations.
+  - To provide a fun, interactive, informative map depicting the world of Game of Thrones, and continue to update the map with more locations and to make those updates easy to impliment.

 ### Design
 - Color Scheme